RyanSBRoy/YaleBrainAtlas/README.md

     1. 'points': a single array of all the (x, y, z) coordinates for all the streamlines of the tract, in MNI152 space.
     2. 'offsets': a list of indices indicating the start index in 'points' for each fiber in the tract
     3. 'transform': a transformation matrix between MNI and subject space.

+## Other functionalities

+The parcel objects have a function to create a convex hull around a that parcel, given a voxel mesh of cubes.

+The atlas object has a function to determine the closest parcels to a set of points in MNI152 space.